What qualifies as R&D?

 The relief is not just for ‘white coat’ scientific research but also for ‘brown coat’ development work in design and engineering that involves overcoming difficult technological problems.
-You don’t have to be conducting an extravagant new way of travelling into space, though, if you were, there’s a good chance your project would qualify!
+You don’t have to be conducting an extravagant new way of travelling into space (although this would probably qualify!), you just need to be solving uncertainties.

 Some examples of qualifying activities include software development, engineering design, new construction techniques, bio-energy, cleantech, agri-food and life and health sciences.

 - Am I seeking an advance in a field of science or technology?

 - Does the advance extend the overall knowledge or capability in the field of science or technology and not just the company’s own state of knowledge or capability?

 - Does the project involve an uncertainty that competent professionals can’t readily resolve and where solutions aren’t common knowledge?

 You can only claim for when the actual R&D is taking place – so it is important to know this.
 You can claim for R&D from when the work to overcome the uncertainty starts.
 This is generally when you have identified the technical issues that need to be resolved and determined that a readily available solution is not currently available.
 It ends, or pauses, when that uncertainty is resolved or the work to resolve it stops.

 Below is a timeline, an example guideline from HMRC that shows when qualifying R&D takes place within a project.